 - Why do you think it is important to expand opportunities for women and girls in music technology?

-Describe your prior experience in any of the following areas: (this does not need to be in a paragraph format)
+If you have any, describe your prior experience in any of the following areas (this does not need to be in a paragraph format):

 - Computer programming